 I Love Public Lands

-I’m blessed because my new home is surrounded by all three; Black Hills National Forest, Black Elk Wilderness, Badlands, Wind Cave, and Jewel Cave National Parks!
+I’m blessed because my new home is surrounded by all three; Black Hills National Forest, Black Elk Wilderness, Jewel Cave National Monument, and Badlands and Wind Cave National Parks!
 I’ve had the pleasure of adventuring here, and will only explore more in the coming years.